 How about your main sources of inspiration?

 Museums, art books, exhibitions, classical music, and nature.
 I like walks in nature, the trees, the flowers… all those peaceful things.
 I also like to do yoga and meditation.
 I am currently reading a large book on Antonio Lopez who is a Spanish painter, as well as books on Tantric Yoga and Darshan.

 When it comes to artists, a lot of them capture my attention.
 Naturally, I find inspiration in my instructors and in how they devoted their entire lives to working on and teaching their art.

 Usually though, I am drawn to artworks that are honest or display something real about humanity.
 However, I usually like composed pieces that are soothing to the soul.
 It could be sad, melancholic — but not chaotic.
 I look for an innate sense of order or natural arrangement of things, like that which is found in classical beauty.

 When do you feel most creative?

 I’ve always been a nocturnal person.
 So it’s an interesting paradox that I am a night person who’s mostly creative or energetic at dusk, and yet I only paint in daytime light.

 To find relief, I try to take it easy on myself and gently ease my way into feeling inspired again.
 For this, I like to watch art documentaries on YouTube because I like to constantly learn about art and artists.
 I want to know how they lived or what prompted them to strive for the perfection they achieved in their life.
 What lights their fire?
 Why does passion keep us going?
 What drives someone to keep painting or drawing until their last day?
 It’s all very interesting to me to learn how each artist leads their life.

 I love learning new techniques as well.
 Even if I am almost 30 years in the field of painting, there is always something new to learn and it is so enriching!

-What do you think is an artist’s role in the community?
+What do you think is a creator or artist’s role in the community?